 Mobile Home Community Inspection and Licensing Program

-Welcome to the home page for the Indiana State Department of Health (ISDH) Mobile Home Community Construction Approval and Facility Licensing Program.
-ISDH’s Environmental Public Health Division inspects and licenses mobile home communities and reviews and approves plans for construction or alteration of such communities.
-The Environmental Public Health Division seeks to insure safe facilities, proper water supply, and proper sewage disposal.
-Currently there are 1,112 mobile home communities in Indiana.
+Welcome to the home page for the Indiana Department of Health (IDOH) Mobile Home Community Construction Approval and Facility Licensing Program.
+IDOH’s Environmental Public Health Division inspects and licenses mobile home communities and reviews and approves plans for construction or alteration of such communities.
+The Environmental Public Health Division seeks to ensure safe facilities, proper water supply, and proper sewage disposal.
+Currently, there are 1,112 mobile home communities in Indiana.
 Each of these facilities is inspected by one of 10 field staff.
 Licenses to operate a mobile home community are for a period of four years.

 Announcements / Current News